 Will Listerine Kill a Tooth Infection?
 What Dentists Say

-• Cannot penetrate the tooth: The mouthwash cannot get to the infection inside the tooth.
+Cannot penetrate the tooth: Mouthwash cannot reach an infection inside the tooth.

-• Only works on the surface: Mouthwash can only kill bacteria on the surface of your teeth and gums.
+Only works on the surface: Instead, mouthwash mainly reduces bacteria on the surface of your teeth and gums.

-• Does not address the cause: The mouthwash does not address the underlying cause of the infection.
+Does not address the cause: Most importantly, it does not treat the underlying cause of the infection.

 Why Professional Care Is Essential for Treating Tooth Infections